Cheating on your partner starts with you, not in the bedroom (30+ examples)

 You start deleting your browsing history, changing passwords, making more stuff inaccessible, privatizing content on your socials as a means to conceal certain activities or individuals from your partner.

-You start hyper-focusing on your appearance or change in appearance for someone else (i.e., you decide you want to look a certain way in order to impress or gain that person’s attention).
+You start hyper-focusing on your appearance or change in appearance for someone else (i.e., you decide you want to look a certain way in order to impress or gain that person’s attention, or because they feed you with regular compliments).

 The Partnership Workbook for Couples

-Cheating on your partner starts with your unconstrained thoughts (taking your thoughts captive)
+Cheating on your partner starts with your unconstrained thoughts (not taking your thoughts captive)

-Cheating on your partner begins the moment you notice someone is attractive, to then sexualize them and even romanticize over them. *As a woman, I can pass by a drop-dead gorgeous woman…without sexualizing her (or my overcome by her attractiveness not being sexual in nature)
+Cheating on your partner begins the moment you notice someone is attractive, to then sexualize them and even romanticize over them. *As a woman, I can pass by a drop-dead gorgeous woman…without sexualizing her (or my overcome by her attractiveness not being sexual in nature)there’s a difference.

 When someone “catches your eye” and you take a second, third or more glance(s) because your creeping thoughts keep telling you to mentally capture and visualize their assets.

-You’re actively thinking of that person more often than is appropriate, to the point you often miss them and develop a sense of longing [to talk to them or see them] (i.e., you continue carrying this with you while comforted by the fact your partner cannot know all that’s really going on in your mind).
+You’re actively thinking of that person more often than is appropriate, to the point you often miss them and develop a sense of longing [to hear from them, talk to them or see them] (i.e., you continue carrying this along while comforted by the fact your partner cannot know all that’s really going on in your mind).

 When an attractive person appears on the TV and you imagine yourself being intimate with them (*it’s important to keep in mind how willing and often you’re engaging in this day dreaming-like behavior).